OHSU Guaranteed Standard Issue Disability Insurance

 One of the main risks I discuss with clients is what would happen to their financial well-being if they were unable to work due to an illness or an injury.
 Most of the people I meet with have a large, seven digit earning potential in front of them during their late 20s or 30s.
 That future ability to work should be viewed as an asset and protected as such.
 However, the problem with trying to protect that asset with a private long-term disability insurance policy is insurance companies often refuse to offer insurance (or do so with modifications) to applicants who have certain preexisting medical conditions, poor driving history, dangerous hobbies, plans to live internationally, or high risk family medical history.

 Occasionally over the years my clients would come across a program usually referred to as Guaranteed Standard Issue (GSI) Disability Insurance.
 These programs are usually specific to an employer, but the policy is privately owned by the client and not a part of the temporary group benefits package, so they can take it with them if they leave the employer.
 After approximately six years of working to get a program like this in Oregon, I am happy to announce that as of February 2019 all residents and fellows at Oregon Health & Science University now have access to this opportunity.
 The new program will drastically change the strategy many residents and fellows use when evaluating their long-term disability insurance options.

 - You are not required to disclose your prescription history or your mental health treatment history

-- You only need to answer four very basic questions about your medical history rather than complete the usual full medical history questionnaire
+- You only need to answer four simple questions about your medical history rather than complete the usual full medical history questionnaire

-- They don't require you to complete an in-person medical exam
+- They do not require you to complete an in-person medical exam

 - No questions or policy exclusions about hobbies such as rock climbing, SCUBA, piloting, traveling to certain countries, etc.